The Encyclopedia of Country Living, 50th Anniversary Edition

 About

-The 50th anniversary edition of the original sustainable living manual of basic country skills, preparedness, and wisdom for living off the land.
+OVER 1 MILLION COPIES SOLD: The 50th anniversary edition of the classic manual for sustainable living—with 1,000+ pages covering basic country skills and wisdom for living off the land!

 From homesteaders to urban farmers, and everyone in between, there is a desire for a simpler way of life: a healthier and self-sufficient natural lifestyle that allows you to survive and thrive—even in uncertain times.
 Carla Emery’s classic guide will teach you how to live off the grid, be prepared, and do it yourself.